2007 Munich speech of Vladimir Putin: Disarmament

 Putin criticized NATO states for refusing to ratify the Adapted Conventional Armed Forces in Europe Treaty concluded in 1999, saying: "Seven years have passed and only four states have ratified this document, including the Russian Federation, while establishing "so-called light U.S. forward bases" in Bulgaria and Romania.
-He accused NATO of moving combat forces closer to Russia’s borders despite Russia's adherence to the treaty (Russia would suspend its participation in the treaty in July 2007).
+He accused NATO of moving combat forces closer to Russia’s borders despite Russia's adherence to the treaty.
+Russia would later suspend its participation in the treaty in July 2007.

-Criticism of U.S. Missile Defense Shield
+Criticism of U.S. missile defense shield

 Putin opposed U.S. plans for a missile defense system in Poland and the Czech Republic, dismissing its stated purpose of countering Iran.
 He argued Iranian missiles lacked the range to threaten Europe and warned the system targeted Russia, risking a new arms race.
 Putin also publicly opposed plans for the U.S. missile shield in Europe, and presented President George W. Bush with a counter proposal on 7 June 2007, which was declined.

-NATO Expansion and Security Concerns
+NATO expansion and security concerns

 With NATO only a year away from inviting Ukraine and Georgia in 2008 to become NATO member-states, Putin emphasized how Russia perceived the alliance's previous and projected eastward expansion as a threat: "I think it is obvious that NATO expansion does not have any relation with the modernisation of the Alliance itself or with ensuring security in Europe.
 On the contrary, it represents a serious provocation that reduces the level of mutual trust.
 And we have the right to ask: against whom is this expansion intended?
 And what happened to the assurances our western partners made after the dissolution of the Warsaw Pact?
 Where are those declarations today?
 No one even remembers them."
 Putin called NATO’s eastward expansion a "provocative" move undermining trust.
 He claimed NATO’s military infrastructure near Russia’s borders contradicted post-Warsaw Pact assurances that the alliance would not expand eastward.
 Citing former NATO Secretary General Manfred Wörner, Putin stated: "The fact that we are ready not to station NATO forces beyond Germany’s borders gives the Soviet Union firm security guarantees."
 He warned against NATO’s "unrestrained military ambition" and accused the alliance of imposing its will on others.

-Energy Policy
+Energy policy

 Putin characterized Russia as a reliable energy supplier, urging against using energy as political leverage: "We are not an enemy but a partner," advocating transparent and fair energy policies.

-Call for a Multipolar World
+Call for a multipolar world

 Putin advocated a multipolar world with multiple power centers cooperating under international law and the UN.
 He stressed mutual respect and sovereignty as foundations for stability: "Only through joint efforts can we address modern challenges."